dezeroku/arch_ansible/README.md

 ## Assumptions

-You already have Archlinux base & base-devel installed, and you only want to set up system.
+You already have Archlinux base & base-devel installed, and you only want to set up system for daily-usage.

 All roles prefixed with 'aur' depend on aur_builder user with sudo rights (aur_builder role).